 Suicide has been unduly ennobled by literature including historically revisionistic interpretations of the deaths of Socrates, Seneca, Cleopatra, Van Gogh, Virginia Wolfe, Silvia Plath and Ernest Hemingway.
 Albert Camus called it the “last great work of art.”
 The basis for this position is the premise that individual accountability accrues only to oneself.

 To the humanist, life is individually arbitrary, and therein lies the fundamental basis for a Christian’s opposition to suicide.
 Suicide violates the imago Dei, the image of God with which we are created, and that is simply idolatry.
-Life is not about us.
-We were created to glorify God.

 The deeply satisfying sense of fulfillment we seek as human beings is completely realized when we love God with all of our hearts and likewise love our neighbor as ourselves.